dillionverma/llm.report/README.md

 5. Quickstart

-> Requires Docker and Docker Compose to be installed
+> - Requires Docker and Docker Compose to be installed.
-> Will start a local Postgres instance with a few test users - the credentials will be logged in the console
+> - Will start a local Postgres instance with a few test users - the credentials will be logged in the console

 ```bash
 yarn dx